 If your company has enough marketing budget, SEO will help to drive a bulk amount of traffic to your side in the long term while SEM can help to supplement traffic as SEO build up.
 SEM is also good for testing new promotions.

 And now that we have thoroughly covered all things SEO and SEM, we can conclude that these two terms don’t necessarily have to be pitted against each other.
-So, when you start creating your next online marketing campaign, avoid thinking in terms of “SEO vs. SEM” and see how these two approaches can benefit each other as it is definitely beneficial to engage both SEO & SEM.
+So, when you start creating your next online marketing campaign, avoid thinking in terms of “SEO vs. SEM” and see how these two approaches can benefit each other as it is definitely beneficial to engage both SEO campaign & SEM campaign.